Merck Manual

 Physical examination

 Pupillary size and light responses should be examined in lighted and dark rooms.
 Accommodation and extraocular movements should be tested.
 Ocular structures are inspected by using a slit lamp or other magnification to identify structural abnormalities and ptosis.
 Other ocular symptoms are evaluated by eye examination as clinically indicated.
-An old photograph of the patient or the patient’s driver’s license should be examined (under magnification if possible) to see whether anisocoria was present previously.
+An old photograph of the patient or the patient’s driver’s license should be examined (under magnification if possible) to see whether anisocoria (and ptosis, if applicable) was present previously.

 Red flags